-If a joke is played afterwards, then they are the April Fool.
+If a joke is played afterward, then they are the April Fool.

-In 1698, there were many citizens who were told to see the bathing of the lions at the Tower of London.
-Of course when they arrived, there was nothing to be seen.
+In 1698, many citizens were told to see the lions bathing at the Tower of London.
+Of course, when they arrived, there was nothing to be seen.
 This was one of the most infamous April Fools’ Day jokes.

 The traditional April Fools’ Day jokes are slowly dying out.
 Countries such as France and Italy still hold a tradition that some secondary schools are now embracing.